 Agricultural loans for the purchase or improvement of real estate must meet the Bank's real estate underwriting criteria.
-The only permissible exception is when a Farmers Home Loan Administration guaranty is obtained.
-Agricultural loans made for the purchase of equipment are usually payable in five years, but never more than seven, depending upon the useful life of the purchased asset.
-Minimum borrower equity ranges from 20% to 30%.
+Agricultural loans made for the purchase of equipment are usually payable in five years, but never more than ten, depending upon the useful life of the purchased asset.
+Minimum borrower equity ranges from 0% to 20% depending on the purpose.
 Livestock financing criteria depends upon the nature of the operation.
 Agricultural loans are also made for crop production purposes.
 Such loans are structured to repay within the production cycle and not carried over into a subsequent year.

 Commercial loans are made for the acquisition and improvement of real estate, purchase of equipment, and for working capital purposes on a seasonal or revolving basis.
 General purpose working capital loans are also available with repayment expected within one year.
-Equipment loans are generally amortized over three to seven years, with an owner equity contribution required of at least 20% of the purchase price.
+Equipment loans are generally amortized over three to ten years.
 Insurance coverage with the Bank as loss payee is required, especially in the case where the equipment is rolling stock.
 It is also a general policy to collateralize non-real estate loans with the asset purchased and, dependant upon loan terms, junior liens are filed on other available assets.
 Financial information required on all commercial mortgages includes the most current three years balance sheets and income statements and projections on income to be developed through the project.
 In the case of corporations and partnerships, the principals are often asked to personally guaranty the entity's debt.

 Seasonal and revolving lines of credit are offered for working capital purposes.
-Collateral for such a loan includes the pledge of inventory and/or receivables.
-Drawing availability is usually 50% of inventory and 75% of eligible receivables.
+Collateral for such a loan may vary but often includes the pledge of inventory and/or receivables.
+Drawing availability is usually 50% of inventory and 80% of eligible receivables.
 Eligible receivables are defined as invoices less than 90 days delinquent.
 Exclusive reliance is very seldom placed on such collateral; therefore, other lienable assets are also taken into the collateral pool.
-Where reliance is placed on inventory and accounts receivable, the applicant must provide financial information including agings on a monthly basis.
+Where reliance is placed on inventory and accounts receivable, the applicant must provide financial information including agings on a specified basis.
 In addition, the guaranty of the principals is usually obtained.

-Letter of Credit availability is limited to standbys where the customer is well known to the Bank.
-Credit criteria is the same as that utilized in making a direct loan.
-Collateral is obtained in most cases, and whenever the expiration date is beyond one year.
+Letter of Credit availability is usually limited to standbys where the customer is well known to the Bank.
+The credit criteria is the same as that utilized in making a direct loan.
+Collateral is obtained in most cases.

-Consumer loan products include second mortgages, automobile financing, small loan requests, overdraft check lines, and PHEAA referral loans.
+Consumer loan products include residential mortgages, home equity loans and lines, automobile financing, personal loans and lines of credit, overdraft check lines, and PHEAA referral loans.
 Our policy includes standards used in the industry on debt service ratios and terms are consistent with prudent underwriting standards and the use of proceeds.
 Verifications are made of employment and residency, along with credit history.

 Second mortgages are confined to equity borrowing and home improvements.
-Terms are generally ten years or less and rates are fixed.
-Loan to collateral value criteria is 80% or less and verifications are made to determine values.
+Terms are generally fifteen years or less and rates are fixed.
+Loan to collateral value criteria is 90% or less and verifications are made to determine values.
 Automobile financing is generally restricted to five years and done on a direct basis.
 The Bank, as a practice, does not floor plan and therefore does not discount dealer paper.
-Small loan requests are to accommodate personal needs such as the purchase of small appliances or for the payment of taxes.
-Overdraft check lines are limited to \$5,000 or less.
+Small loan requests are to accommodate personal needs such as debt consolidation or the purchase of small appliances.
+Overdraft check lines are usually limited to \$5,000 or less.